 The cost of insuring items from your home office under working from home insurance

 You might have to pay a little extra on your premiums to insure your home contents and building structure as a result, but in some cases with people who work from home, the premiums go down.

 This could be because your home is regularly occupied during the times of day when homes are usually empty, and therefore your home is less likely to be burgled.

 The premiums on your home insurance if you work from home could go up because there’s extra office equipment to insure and, if you get clients, generally more risk of accidental damage, fire or theft because you have more visitors to your home.

-Insurers see home businesses as a ‘material fact’, which means this is information that is vital to the conditions of your policy.
+Insurers see home businesses, but not temporary home working, as a ‘material fact’, which means this is information that is vital to the conditions of your policy.
 If a material fact is not declared in advance and a claim is later made, the entire policy could be invalidated once that fact is discovered.

-Essentially, extending your current home insurance is probably your best bet of getting insurance for working from home.
-This is usually quite easy to do and is generally cheaper than taking out a specialist work from home insurance policy.
+Essentially, extending your current home insurance is probably your best bet of getting insurance for long term working from home.
+This is usually quite easy to do, and is generally cheaper than taking out a specialist work from home insurance policy.
 But this also depends on the level of cover you need.